SarboledaB/Code-gpt-Project/prompts-codegpt.md

 * make a delete request on react to the enpoint http://localhost:3000/courses with a param called id

 * make a put request on react to the enpoint http://localhost:3000/courses with a queryparam called id

+- create a form in react to create courses with the following attributes StudentID, CourseID

+* make a post request on react to the enpoint http://localhost:3000/enrollements with the attributes studentID and courseID

+- create a component in react to list courses with the following attributes EnrollmentID, StudentID, CourseID, and EnrollmentDate

+* make a get request on react to the enpoint http://localhost:3000/enrollements

+* make a delete request on react to the enpoint http://localhost:3000/courses with a param called id

+* make a put request on react to the enpoint http://localhost:3000/courses with a queryparam called id